eXpOSNitc/expos-docs/docs/os-spec/expfs.md

 The eXpFS logical file system comprises of files organized in a single directory called the root.
 The root is also treated conceptually as a file.
 As noted already, every eXpFS file is a sequence of words.
 Associated with each eXpFS file there are three attributes - name, size and type, each attribute being one word long.
 The file name must be a string.
 Each file must have a unique name.
 The size of the file will be the total number of words stored in the file.
 (The maximum size of a file is operating system dependent).

-\* In [extended eXpOS](http://exposnitc.github.io/os_spec-files/multiuser.html), a file has two additional attributes, username and permission.
+:red_circle: In [extended eXpOS](http://exposnitc.github.io/os_spec-files/multiuser.html), a file has two additional attributes, username and permission.

 There are three types of eXpFS files - the root, data files and executable files.
 Each file in eXpFS has an entry in the root called its root entry.